MuallaShn/Music_Website/README.md

+# Balfy Introduction
- A website that allows users to listen to music and suggests similar music based on the name of the song they are listening to.
+This project is a web platform that allows users to listen to their favorite songs and discover similar music based on the songs they listen to.
+The system searches music databases using song titles to identify recommended songs and presents the results to the user.
+The goal is to provide a personalized music experience by understanding users' musical tastes.

 ## The Technologies We Use